The Enchanted Island of Siquijor

 One of the best ways to end a perfect day of exploration in Siquijor is to gaze on the majestic sunset of this beautiful modest island.

-When nighttime comes, take a leisurely stroll along the island’s streets, and gawk at the yellowish light orbs flickering near the lofty trees.
+And when nighttime comes, take a leisurely stroll along the island’s streets, and gawk at the yellowish light orbs flickering near the lofty trees.
 These orbs are actually fireflies that look like twinkling gleaming stars.

 The island’s mesmerizing charm certainly has nothing to do with mythical beings.
 As far as I’m concerned, the island’s spellbinding pristine beaches, picturesque sunsets, laid-back setting and unexplored caves are the things that make Siquijor an interesting place to visit.